Wren6991/RISCBoy/Readme.md

 The simulation flow is driven by Xilinx ISIM 14.x; makefiles are found in the scripts/ folder.
 This has only been tested with the Linux version of ISIM.

-You will also need to checkout the RISC-V compliance suite in order to run these tests (note the `-- test` is required to stop git from looking in the KiCad directories and complaining about the library structure there."
+You will also need to checkout the RISC-V compliance suite in order to run these tests (note the `-- test` is required to stop git from looking in the KiCad directories and complaining about the library structure there).

 ```
 git submodule update --init --recursive -- test
 ```

-Once this is ready, you should be able to do the following:
+Once this is ready, you should be able to run the following:

 ```
-. sourceme
+$ . sourceme
-cd test
+$ cd test
-./runtests
+$ ./runtests
 ```

 which will run all of the HDL-level tests.
 Software tests will require the RV32IC toolchain.
 You may need to adjust some of the paths in `sourceme` if ISIM is installed in a non-default location.
 To graphically debug a test, run its makefile directly:

 ```
-cd system
+$ cd system
-make TEST=helloworld gui
+$ make TEST=helloworld gui
 ```

 PCB